Karawan Riad

 Excellent Moroccan patisserie are made in-house and served with Mariage Frères teas – to revive or relax as needed – in by far the prettiest tea room in town (worth a visit even if you’re not staying).
 The restaurant, headed by an innovative young Moroccan chef Outhmane, feels rather formal – it’s much nicer to eat in the courtyard, or on the roof if the weather allows – but dishes up tasty Mediterranean and Moroccan dishes depending on what he’s in the mood to cook that day.

-It could be grilled salmon with a gingery sauce vierge one day, succulent chicken, olive and preserved lemon tagine – one of the best we’ve had – the next.
+It could be grilled salmon with a gingery sauce vierge one day, tasty chicken, olive and preserved lemon tagine – one of the best we’ve had – the next.
 So, while you can’t choose à la carte you know you’ll be getting three courses of seasonal, market fresh goodness for a fixed price of £30.
 Breakfast is included in the room rate and is a generous and leisurely affair of eggs your way, seasonal fruit, homemade yogurt, fresh squeezed juices, posh teas and coffees.

 Special Needs Access